Gila-Johanna-Hofmann/priorities/README.md

 # Priorities

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.
+This project was generated with npm and [Angular CLI](https://github.com/angular/angular-cli) version 13.1.4.

+# Contributions
+@Dennis refactored and made everything nicer and simpler, and helped greatly with implement the user input-portion of the code

 ## Development server